 They were different women in every sense of the word, but the one thing that they had in common was a profound strength and perseverance.

-As we celebrate Mother’s Day, I look back on six things these extraordinary women taught me – I hope to pass these lessons down to my own daughter and future grandchildren.
+Below, I look back on six things these extraordinary women taught me—and explain why I hope to pass these lessons down to my own daughter and future grandchildren.